How to make a number cake

 You can print directly from your browser or download and save to print for later.
 You'll need a pdf reader for that.
 Some popular ones include Preview on Mac, or you can download Adobe Acrobat Reader DC for free on most devices.

-Choose your Letter Template
+Choose your Number Template

 There’s more where this came from!